christianrt15/CTDemoWebsite/_posts/2024-02-28-welcome-to-jekyll.markdown

 ## Publications on related material

-* Prejudice and Property: An Historic Brief Against Racial Covenants By Tom Campbell Clark (Author) and Philip Benjamin Perlman (Author)
+* Prejudice and Property: A Historic Brief Against Racial Covenants By Tom Campbell Clark (Author) and Philip Benjamin Perlman (Author)
 * The Color of Law: A Forgotten History of How our Government Segregated America By Richard Rothstein
 * Toxic Communities: Environmental Racism, Industrial Pollution, and Residential Mobility By Doreceta E. Taylor
 * Saving the neighborhood: racially restrictive covenants, law, and social norms By Richard Rexford and Carol M Rose